Josh Bell Player Props: Guardians vs. Royals

-Josh Bell -- with an on-base percentage of .233 in his past 10 games, 77 points lower than his season-long percentage -- will be in action for the Cleveland Guardians versus the Kansas City Royals, with Jordan Lyles on the mound, on July 6 at 7:10 PM ET.
+On Friday, Josh Bell (hitting .171 in his past 10 games) and the Cleveland Guardians face the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
+First pitch is at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Braves.
+In his last game he had a one-hit performance (1-for-4) against the Royals.

 Josh Bell Game Info & Props vs. the Royals